The next JN meeting will be on September 6.

 Wealth is what brings prosperity to a nation.
 A country's wealth is the total value of everything in its country.
 Sometimes this number is called GDP or GNP, but for the JN, we will be calling this value the country's "total wealth".
 In the JN, a country's wealth will be the total value of all of its points where a resource point has a value of 1, a technology point has a value of 10, an agriculture point has a value of 20, an industry point has a value of 40, a healthcare point has a vale of 20, and a military point has a value of 50.
 Read below for a complete description of these points, what they can do, and how to get them.
 Remember, all points can be "sold" for 80% of their value in resources.
 (For example, an industry point can be sold for 32 resources.)

 Every country needs resources.
 These are the things that keep our people alive.
 People, crops, animals, trees, metals, water, manufactured goods, etc. are all resources.
 Countries use resources to provide its people with all the things they need to survive: food, water, shelter, peace, and safety.
 In the JN, resource points are the foundation of your country's wealth.
+Resource Points function as the currency you will use to build you country and resolve problems.
 You will work hard in class and the JN to earn resource points for your country that you can then use to earn other types of points that will increase your country's wealth.
 Think of earning resource points like earning a salary for doing your job well.
 The more work you finish in class, the more resource points you will get for your JN country.
 There is extra work you can do to get even more resource points if you want.

 There are four ways to get resource points (RP) in the JN: